macropeople/minimal-seed-app/README.md

 %mp_createwebservice(path=&apploc/common, name=getData)
 ```

-Open the `index.html` and update the `appLoc` in the `initSasJs()` function to the same folder location used above.
+Next, clone this repo, open the `index.html` file and update the `appLoc` in the `initSasJs()` function to the same folder location used above.
 Deploy to the SAS Web Server.

 You are done!